Mount Isa: Events

 The Mount Isa Rodeo has been held annually since 1959.
 In addition to the rodeo itself, there are associated street parties, music events, market stalls and family entertainment.
 The Rodeo Queen Quest raises money for charities; the Rodeo Queen is crowned at the Rodeo Ball.
 Rodeo school is available for aspiring bull riders.
 It is the largest annual rodeo event in the Southern Hemisphere.
 It is organised by the combined Rotary clubs of Mount Isa.
-The rodeo often features guest DJing from renowned global DJs including Ste Earley from Doncaster in England who adds to the global party atmosphere.
 In 2009 as part of the Q150 celebrations, the Mount Isa Rodeo was announced as one of the Q150 Icons of Queensland for its role as an "event and festival".

 The Mount Isa parkrun is a 5 km run in Mount Isa.
 It starts at 7am every Saturday and is free.
-The event started in 2018 and has attracted tourists from across Queensland and more.
+The event started in 2018 and has attracted tourists from across the country and more.
 The event starts at Tharrapatha Way.
-As at April 2018, the largest attendance is 102.
-The event caters for all types of runners of all standards.
+As at August 2025, the largest attendance is 133.
+The event caters for all types of runners, walkers and volunteers and is part of a network of global events aimed at improving public physical and mental health.

 The Glencore Mount Isa Lake Moondarra Fishing Classic is held annually, and after 2011 will also be followed by a Fishing, Camping and 4x4 Expo.
 The Fishing Classic is the richest fresh water fishing event in Queensland.
 Catching the tagged barramundi fetches the greatest prize money.

 Transport

 Mount Isa city and surrounds are serviced by a 35 vehicle taxi service.
 A taxi service known as "Isa-Curry" express transports passengers to and from the neighbouring centre of Cloncurry to Mount Isa and back again, usually for shopping and medical requirements.
 Additionally, many of the city's clubs have courtesy buses to and from their establishments that run seven days a week and into the early hours of the morning.
 Mount Isa Coaches is a locally owned and operated coach company that provides tours and charter services to the local community as well as mining, sporting, school and airport transfers.
-Greyhound Australia has a depot in Mount Isa, with coach services to and from Townsville, Brisbane and (closed due to COVID-19) Tennant Creek.
+Greyhound Australia has a depot in Mount Isa, with coach services to and from Townsville, Brisbane and Tennant Creek.

 Mount Isa Airport has regular daily services to Brisbane, Cairns and Townsville, in addition to other services to remote Outback communities in western Queensland.
 The primary carriers which service Mount Isa and district are Qantas/QantasLink - Brisbane and Townsville; AirNorth - Darwin and Gold Coast; Regional Express - Townsville.
 In November 2009, it was announced that Skytrans and Westwing Aviation will commence flights in and out of Mount Isa to and from cities on the coast, commencing in February 2010.
 Regional Express (REX) also announced flights between Mount Isa and Townsville starting after December 2009.
 Virgin Australia (VA) began services in August 2012 and offers return services from Brisbane on weekdays.

 The city is served by QR passenger train The Inlander, which travels overnight to Townsville twice a week in each direction.